Apple Sour Cream Coffee Cake

 - 1 cup cane sugar

 - 1 1/2 cups full-fat sour cream

 - 1 tsp. vanilla extract

-- 2 cups all-purpose flour
+- 2 cups all-purpose flour, measured properly

 - 2 tsp. baking powder